Toufa7/Cub3D/Questions_answers.md

     We pass the reference in ordre to set that current data address

     Now that we have created our image it's time to push them to window

+The images divided into small squares called pixels and each pixel requires 1 bit of memory we're working with RGB (0-255) each color takes 8 bits